 We had inherited this space, this studio belonged to a British recording artist called Dido.
-It was at one stage a really proper studio built in the old days which took a lot of time, effort and skills from designers, builders and acousticians.
-But obviously we needed to modify it quite considerably for what we did.
+It was at one stage a really proper studio built in the old days which took a lot of time, effort, and skills from designers, builders, and acousticians.
+But obviously, we needed to modify it quite considerably for what we did.

 What was your introduction to Trinnov like ?

-I think we were aware of some of the software based things, but we hadn't actually used those ourselves.
+I think we were aware of some software based things, but we hadn't actually used those ourselves.
 By that point, we'd set up our lovely B&W 7.1 system in the room, and it sounded great!
 And then our friend tells us he’s got this awful sounding room.
 He tells us he bought a Trinnov and it's transformed the way he works !
-We've thought it's sort of the other end to us but we did start thinking about it.
+We've thought it's the other end to us but we did start thinking about it.
 We went to Alan Jenkins in that room in Soho and listened to him.
 He played his before and after and we were impressed, there's just a new « world order » of correction of stuff going on that just centered everything.

 We were about to move to a Dolby Atmos format so we knew we needed more channels of processing.
-Trinnov seemed to be a pretty positive kind of step forward for us in terms of our monitoring.
+Trinnov seemed to be a pretty definite kind of step forward for us in terms of our monitoring.

 How has it influenced the way you work ?

 We realized that we were obviously investing quite a bit of time in setting up to begin with.
 To have a room where that was preset was one thing.
 But what we didn't know until we got going is that we were building up a really great reference of how things should sound.
-The longer that went, our clients were really happy, they were happy to come here and to be able to trust our judgment.
+The longer that went, our clients were thrilled, they were happy to come here and to be able to trust our judgment.

 We've had dubbing mixers ask the music editor who's mixed the score and when they've said it's come from us, we've mixed it here they've gone « great we know we don't need to do any EQ now », and it's great.
 That's just the reliability of the reference we've built up, everything came into a beautiful focus that just allowed you to really get in into the music and into the mix.